 They assume that we live in a capitalist society in which organizations care about having money, customers, and talent.
 They assume that we can help or hinder an organization by increasing or decreasing their access to money, customers, and talent.

 This is not universally true.
 In socialist systems, or systems with safety nets, or powerful, government-backed monopolies, these tactics won’t work the same way.
-These tactics came from experiences interacting with American businesses or nonprofits.

 To individually support or oppose a cause:

-- Patronage: buying from or donating to an organization
+- Patronage: buying or donating

-- Patronage Advocacy: convincing others to buy from/donate to an organization
+- Patronage Advocacy: convincing others to buy/donate

-- Talent: devoting my time and energy to an organization
+- Talent: devoting my time and energy

-- Talent Advocacy: convincing others to devote their time and energy to an organization
+- Talent Advocacy: convincing others to devote their time and energy

 I believe that those go in increasing order of power.